What to Do With Computers During Bad Weather

 Back up data

 If you are a medical or dental office, you should already have a data back up plan in place for HIPAA compliance reasons.
 If you don’t, you should consider one.
-DTC offers a few different back up solutions to keep your data safe and in the event of a data loss or disaster, get you back up in running in as little time as possible.
-If your office gets hit by lightning or floods and your server gets destroyed, you will be happy to have a back up of your data that you can easily restore.
+DTC offers a few different disaster recovery and back up solutions to keep your data safe and protected in the event of a data loss or disaster, and get you back up in running in as little time as possible.
+If your office gets hit by lightning or floods and your server gets destroyed, you will be happy to have a secure back up of your data that you can easily restore.

 Use a UPS device